Posted: January 20th, 2023

 - Chapter 46, “Thyroid Disorders” (pp. 715–729)

 This chapter explores the causes, pathophysiology, diagnostic criteria, and administration of drug therapy for patients with thyroid disorders, including hypothyroidism, hyperthyroidism, thyroid nodules, subclinical thyroid disease, and thyroiditis.
 It also discusses the mechanisms of prescribed drugs, as well as proper dosages and potential adverse reactions.Ben-Zacharia, A. (2011).
 Therapeutics for multiple sclerosis symptoms.
 The Mount Sinai Journal of Medicine, 78(2), 176–191.Note: Retrieved from the Walden Library databases.This article covers the diagnosis, treatment, and management of multiple sclerosis and explores methods for treating other health issues that arise from multiple sclerosis.Kargiotis, O., Paschali, A., Messinis, L., & Papathanasopoulos, P. (2010).
 Quality of life in multiple sclerosis: Effects of current treatment options.
 International Review of Psychiatry, 22(1), 67–82.Note: Retrieved from the Walden Library databases.This article examines the process of evaluating and diagnosing patients who present with symptoms of multiple sclerosis and explores treatment and rehabilitation methods.Peterson, K., Silverstein, J., Kaufman, F., & Warren-Boulton, E. (2007).
 Management of type 2 diabetes in youth: An update.
 American Family Physician, 76(5), 658–664.Note: Retrieved from the Walden Library databases.This article outlines the process of diagnosing, treating, and managing youths with or at risk of type 2 diabetes.
 It also suggests methods for body weight management and reducing cardiovascular disease risks.Drugs.com.
 (2012).
-Retrieved from http://www.drugs.com/
+Retrieved from http://www.drugs.com/This website presents a comprehensive review of prescription and over-the-counter drugs including information on common uses and potential side effects.
+It also provides updates relating to new drugs on the market, support from health professionals, and a drug-drug interactions checker.

 Required MediaLaureate Education, Inc. (Executive Producer).
 (2012).
 The endocrine system and diabetes.
 Baltimore, MD: Author.This media presentation explores the endocrine system and diabetes including diagnosis and treatment of the disease.Note: The approximate length of this media piece is 5 minutes.